英文字典中文字典

 In a restricted sense, aqueducts are structures used to conduct a water stream across a hollow or valley In modern engineering, however, aqueduct refers to a system of pipes, ditches, canals, tunnels, and supporting structures used to convey water from its source to its main distribution point

-• Roman aqueduct - Wikipedia
+• California Aqueduct - Wikipedia

 • Aqueduct - World History Encyclopedia